Mortgage Basics #Home Buying

 Montreal Market Rents Summary

-The average rent for a 1-bedroom apartment in Montreal was $1,730 for the month of July 2025, which decreased by 1% on a year-over-year basis.
+The average rent for a 1-bedroom apartment in Montreal was $1,729 for the month of September 2025, which increased by 0.3% on a year-over-year basis.

 How Does Renting Compare with Homeownership in Montreal?